The Magnolia Farm 1835-1939

 death of his mother Adelaide, Howard auctioned off the famous Blue mansion and moved to Red Bank.

-Also in this snippet from 1908
+In this snippet from 1908 to

-change for a hundred years.
+for a hundred years.

 After nearly 70 years, the Ryer tenure finally ends when James B Ryer sells the Magnolia Farm